Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Models

 The new parameter vector is denoted \(\bm{\lambda}^* = (\lambda_1^*, \lambda_2^*, \lambda_3, \lambda_4, \lambda_5)\).
 In order to simplify parameter constraints during any numerical estimation procedures, we further introduce the reparametrisation

 This results in an unconstrained parameter vector \(\tilde{\bm{\lambda}} \in \mathbb{R}^5\) and guarantees that \(\lambda_2 > 0\), \(\lambda_3 \in (-1, 1)\) and \(\lambda_4 > 0\).
-We also restrict \(\lambda_5\) to the interval \((-0.5, \infty)\), as this guarantees a finite mean and variance for the FPLD.
-Exploratory data analysis (results not shown) finds that the right tail parameter in the diurnal temperature range distribution tends to be considerably larger than -0.5. \citet{davison19_spatial_extrem} model extreme temperatures in Spain with the GPD and find that the tail parameter, which we denote by \(\lambda_5\), is approximately equal to 0.4. \citet{castro-camilo21_bayes_space_time_gap_fillin,rohrbeck21_spatio_tempor_model_red_sea} model Red Sea temperatures with the GPD and find that the tail parameter is larger than \(-0.1\). \citet{osullivan20_bayes_spatial_extrem_value_analy} model temperature extremes in Dublin and find that the posterior median of the tail parameter is larger than \(0.1\).
+We also restrict \(\lambda_5\) to the interval \((-0.5, \infty)\), as this guarantees a finite mean and variance for the FPL distribution \citep[e.g.][]{coles2001introduction,tarsitano2010}.
+Exploratory data analysis (results not shown) finds that the right tail parameter in the diurnal temperature range distribution tends to be considerably larger than -0.5. \citet{davison19_spatial_extrem} model extreme temperatures in Spain with the generalised Pareto distribution and find that the tail parameter, which we denote by \(\lambda_5\), is approximately equal to 0.4. \citet{castro-camilo21_bayes_space_time_gap_fillin,rohrbeck21_spatio_tempor_model_red_sea} model Red Sea temperatures with the generalised Pareto distribution and find that the tail parameter is larger than \(-0.1\). \citet{osullivan20_bayes_spatial_extrem_value_analy} model temperature extremes in Dublin and find that the posterior median of the tail parameter is larger than \(0.1\).
 Based on these results and our exploratory data analysis, we are confident that the restriction of \(\lambda_5 > -0.5\) should not lead to any loss in model performance.